Ency-Ch/nc-news/README.md

 # nc-news

+this nc-news,
-this nc-news, a front end project done using react.js.
-Users of the website can view all the articles on the website at once or can filter articles based on topics. additional users can sort articles according to date created (default) and number of votes.There is a functionality to vote for articles a logged in user can also add and delete comments ( a user has already been hard-coded for ease of use and to demonstrate the app capabilities)
+a front end project done using react.js.
+Users of the website can view all the articles on the website at once or can filter articles based on topics. additionally users can sort articles according to date created (default) and number of votes.

+There is a functionality to vote for articles
+A logged in user can also add and delete comments ( a user has already been hard-coded for ease of use and to demonstrate the app capabilities)

-Bootstrapp has been used for a minimal and clean UI. the backend utilises postgres, express.js and SQL
+Bootstrapp has been used for a minimal and clean UI.

+the backend utilises postgres, express.js and SQL

 the link to the backend [Link to backend] https://github.com/Ency-Ch/be-nc-news-example